lumeland/blog/posts/lume-3.md

 ### Omit `*` wildcard

-In Lume 2, the `*` wildcard allows to process all pages:
+In Lume 2, the `*` wildcard allows you to process all pages:

 ```js
 site.process("*", (pages) => {